 (6) Despite subregulation (5), the rider of a motor cycle may give the hand signal to stop or to reduce speed suddenly by extending the left arm and hand at right angles from the left side of the motor cycle, with the upper arm horizontal and the forearm and hand pointing upwards, and with the hand open and the palm facing the direction of travel.

+(6A) Subregulations (2), (3) and (5) do not apply to the rider of a bicycle or electric rideable device if it would be unsafe, in the circumstances, for the rider to give the required hand signal.

 (7) Nothing in this regulation —

 (a) prevents a driver who complies with subregulation (1) or (4) from also giving the arm and hand signal that he or she would be required to give if the vehicle were not equipped with the appropriate flashing light signalling device, illuminated indicator or stop light or lights as the case may be; or